AdityaAgarwal1602/sql_pizza_sales_analysis/README.md

 ON pt.pizza_type_id=p.pizza_type_id
 GROUP BY pt.name
 ORDER BY count DESC LIMIT 5;

--- What are the different pizza categories offered?
-SELECT DISTINCT(category) AS category
-FROM pizza_types;

 -- What is the average order value?
 SELECT ROUND(AVG(o.quantity*p.price),2) AS avg_order_value